 Timothy B. Heath

-Timothy B. Heath is a full professor in the Department of Marketing of the USF Muma College of Business and co-director of the college's Center for Analytics and Creativity.
+Timothy B. Heath is a full professor in the Department of Marketing of the USF Muma College of Business.
 His research investigates issues in branding, persuasion, and innovation.

 He publishes in the field's best journals (Journal of Marketing, Journal of Consumer Research, etc.) while serving as an area editor for the Journal of Marketing, editorial review board member for the Journal of Consumer Psychology, and expert witness for legal cases involving deceptive advertising.